ianpatricck/codew/README.md

 $connection->insert("INSERT INTO users(name) VALUES('nickname')");
 ```

-To return data from the database
+To return data from the database.

 ```php
 <?php